askonube/IR-Data-Exfiltration/README.md

 ## 1. Preparation

-### Goal:
-Set up the hunt by defining what you're looking for.

 ### Scenario:

 John works in a department that deals with critical and sensitive information.
 Management has decided to place him on the performance improvement plan for unspecified reasons.
 John reacted unfavourably and has caused concern amongst the management team.
 They are now concerned that he may be a threat to the organisation by potentially stealing any crucial information and eventually leaving the company.